 In the grand scheme of things, it is a no-brainer; why pay more in the long run?
-However, life is peppered with financial pressures and surprise expense, meaning that sometimes there is little option but to put a band-aid on and pray that it lasts.
-Unfortunately, where your plumbing is concerned, the risks of waiting to reline can significantly outweigh the short term pain of relining immediately.
+However, life is peppered with financial pressures and surprise expenses, meaning that sometimes there is little option but to put a band-aid on and pray that it lasts.
+Unfortunately, where your plumbing is concerned, the risks of waiting to reline can significantly outweigh the short-term pain of relining immediately.

 As a pipe becomes more and more compromised (usually by aggressively encroaching tree roots), it begins to lose its structural integrity, and the smallest of cracks are enough to encourage further infiltration and disruption due to the science that resides in your plumbing.